Connect with others who understand.

 Types of Hemophilia Symptoms

-Some symptoms of hemophilia are caused directly by bleeding, while others may result as complications of bleeds.
+Some symptoms of hemophilia are caused directly by bleeding, while others may result as complications of bleeding.

 Bleeding Symptoms

-Bleeding varies with the level of clotting factor each person has – more severe symptoms are likely when levels of clotting factor are very low.
 People with hemophilia can have internal or external bleeds.
-People with mild bleeding disorders may only experience bleeding problems after surgery or dental work.
+Bleeding symptoms vary with the level of clotting factor a person has — more severe symptoms are likely when levels of clotting factor are very low.
+Some people may only experience bleeding problems after surgery or dental work.
 People with more severe cases of hemophilia may experience spontaneous bleeds.
 Intracranial bleeds (bleeds in the brain) are among the most dangerous and life-threatening.

-Women were long considered to be asymptomatic carriers of hemophilia.
-However, doctors have begun to realize that women with hemophilia genes can have low levels of clotting factor that lead to heavier-than-normal menstrual periods and bleeding during or after surgery or childbirth.
-Some women with a bleeding disorder develop anemia, or low red blood cells, which contributes to fatigue.
+People assigned female at birth were long considered to be asymptomatic carriers of hemophilia.
+However, doctors have begun to realize they can also have low levels of clotting factor that lead to heavier-than-normal menstrual periods, a higher risk for anemia (low levels of red blood cells), and a risk for bleeding during or after surgery or childbirth.

 • Bruising